 There are a number of things you can try at home that may or may not improve your migraines.
 It is important to remember each person is different, and each migraine is often different than the previous one.
 So, don’t be discouraged if these remedies don’t work for you.
 Keep reading to find out how to address the root cause and possibly see an end to migraines entirely.
 We highly recommend consulting with your medical doctor before trying any of these remedies to make sure they are safe for you.

-- Peppermint oil increases oxygen flow.
 Peppermint is a very soothing home remedy that often works great for tension headaches.
-Peppermint helps to open the sinuses and enable you breathe better, allowing more oxygen to reach your bloodstream and, in turn, your brain.
+It helps to open the sinuses and enable you breathe better, allowing more oxygen to reach your bloodstream and, in turn, your brain.

 While these suggestions can be helpful and ease up some of your migraine pain, unless the underlying cause is addressed, you will continue to get migraines.
 A misalignment in the bones of the upper cervical spine has been seen to cause migraines.
 If the top bones of the neck are misaligned, they put pressure on the brainstem and cause it to send improper signals to the brain.
 The misalignment also acts as a hindrance to the flow of blood and cerebrospinal fluid that reaches the brain.